numisveinsson/SeqSeg/seqseg/tutorial/tutorial.md

 You will need to specify the path to the downloaded directory `nnUNet_results` when running the segmentation script.

+Note: make sure to unzip the downloaded file.
+- On windows, you can use the built-in unzip functionality by right-clicking the file and selecting "Extract All".
+- On macOS, you can double-click the file to unzip it.

 ## Download Tutorial Data 📂

 You need to clone the SeqSeg repository from GitHub to get the tutorial data and scripts.
 This repository contains the medical image and seed points.